-Admit it: you’re falling in love with Alexa.
+Admit it: you’re falling in love with Alexa – and the best Alexa speaker of 2021 are the perfect way to unify all your smart home devices as well as playing your tunes.
 From telling you the weather forecast and playing music to setting timers and switching on your smart lights using just your voice, there’s something irresistible about Amazon Echo’s proprietary voice recognition software.

 However, Alexa is changing.
 For years the smart assistant was confined to answering dumb questions and to weedy-sounding speakers made only by Amazon.
 But now Alexa is flourishing.
 Alongside a massively expanding Alexa Skills set and constant upgrades comes a new drive for sound quality.